faragon/libsrt/README.md

 Set and map disadvantages/limitations (srt\_set and srt\_map)
 ===

-* Because of being implemented as a tree, it can slower than a hash-map on average, specially on integer data.
+* Because of being implemented as a tree, it can be slower than a hash-map on average, specially on integer data.
 However, total execution time is not that bad, as because of allocation heuristics a lot of calls to the allocator are avoided.
-* There is room for node deletion speed up (currently deletion is a bit slower than insertion, because of an additional tree search used for avoiding having memory fragmentation, as implementation guarantees linear/compacted memory usage, it could be optimized with a small LRU for cases of multiple delete/insert operation mix).
+* There is room for node deletion speed-up (currently deletion is a bit slower than insertion, because of an additional tree search used for avoiding having memory fragmentation, as implementation guarantees linear/compacted memory usage, it could be optimized with a small LRU for cases of multiple delete/insert operation mix).

 Hash set and hash map advantages (srt\_hset and srt\_hmap)
 ===